-The pathfinder panel in illustrator forms the backbone of all shape building within Illustrator and once you get your head round this you’ll find it far less daunting.
+The pathfinder panel forms the backbone of all shape building within Illustrator, and once you get your head around this you’ll find it far less daunting.

-01. Create a simple tear drop shape
+01. Create a simple teardrop shape(opens in new tab)

 We'll begin with the basics of the pathfinder tool and how it can be used to create simple shapes from separate drawn vectors.

 02. Create an expand button(opens in new tab)

-Start by drawing a square, then copy and use the Cmd+F shortcut to paste it in place on top of the existing square.
+Start by drawing a square, then copy and use the cmd+F shortcut to paste it in place on top of the existing square.
 Hit R to bring up the rotate tool and rotate the top square by 45 degrees by holding shift.

-03. Shape creation from strokes
+03. Create shapes from strokes(opens in new tab)

 04. Create a simple eye icon(opens in new tab)

 Next, with both shapes selected use the intersect function to create a shape from the overlapping areas of the circles.
-Rotate the shape so that it looks like an eye and then used the technique from step 03 to knock out an outlined stroke circle.
+Rotate the shape so that it looks like an eye and then use the technique from step 03 to knock out an outlined stroke circle.

-05. Create a camera lens icon(i)
+05. Create a camera shutter icon(opens in new tab)

 Now we're going to combine a couple of techniques to create a graphic camera lens icon.
 Begin by drawing a perfect circle, then draw a polygon using the polygon tool and place it over the top of the circle.

-Now turn off 'Snap to grid" and horizontal line along the top edge of the pentagon extending beyond the circle bounds.
-Hit R to bring up the rotate tool and hover over the central grid point of the polygon and hold Alt and click to bring up the rotate tool.
+Now turn off Snap to grid and horizontal line along the top edge of the pentagon extending beyond the circle bounds.
+Hit R to bring up the rotate tool and hover over the central grid point of the polygon, hold alt and click.(opens in new tab)